Ken-2511/Ken-2511/README.md

 Hi there.
 My name is <b>Ken Cheng</b> (Official name <b>Yongkang Cheng</b>)

-I'm currently an undergrad first-year student at University of Toronto who is enthused in practical-oriented electrical devices and computer programming.
+I'm currently an 2nd year student majored in Computer Engineering at University of Toronto who is enthused in practical-oriented electrical devices and computer programming.
 I started to learn Python when I was in grade 10.
 So far, I have made a few little projects and I'm looking forward to making further changes.

 To evaluate myself, I’m an idea generator, fast learner, very logical and objective, with a mild temper and a perfectionist streak.
 Here’s my [resume](https://chengyongkang.me/resume.pdf).